google/libnop/docs/getting-started.md

 offer bidirectional binary compatibility, allowing a user-defined table to add and remove fields over time and still handle data from different versions of the table.

+Value wrappers provide a means to add policy to other serializable types without adding additional overhead to the wire format.
+Value wrappers layer semantic rules over other types by specifying constructors, operators, and accessors that control value of the underling type.

 Note that it is perfectly valid for user-defined structures to contain user-defined table members and vice versa.
 A structure that contains tables